aneequrrehman/Tournament-Planner/README.md

 # Tournament-Planner
-A database schema to store the game matches between players.
-The code to query this data and determine the winner of the various games was written in Python using DB-API.
+This project is created to host a non-elimination Swiss-style tournament where players are only matched against the players with almost the same number of wins.
+The database schema to store the game matches between players, and the code to query this data, plan the matches between players and determine the rankings of the players is presented here.

 # Tournament Planner Database Project for Udacity Full Stack Nano Degree Program